AemiliusM/AemiliusM/README.md

 Full-stack developer: true

 I have experience with React, NodeJS, PostgreSQL, HTML and CSS.
-I can pick up most tools readily, but I have use Netlify and Heroku for hosting, and I have used Postman for data base activity.
+I can pick up most tools readily, but I have used Netlify and Heroku for hosting, and I have used Postman for data base activity.
 Test driven development is important to me to keep my projects on task and working properly.